IP-CAM/secure-my-admin/README.txt

 @thumbs up for sfkhan !
 4) Go to System > Users > User Groups > Top Administrator ( Or any groups you would like to have access ) and click [Edit]

-5) Find and Tick module/secureurl and tool/ip_admin for both Access and modify permission.
+5) Find and Tick module/secureurl for both Access and modify permission.

 6)Click on the [Edit] link and you will be redirected to the plugin page.